er-nihit/agentic_ai_demo/readme.md

     \- You need to improve answer accuracy in RAG pipelines

   **How It Works:**
-    1. Base Retriever (e.g ..
+    - Base Retriever (e.g ..
 FAISS, Chroma) retrieves N documents.
-    2. A compressor (usually an LLM) is applied to each document.
+    - A compressor (usually an LLM) is applied to each document.
-    3. The compressor keeps only the parts relevant to the query.
+    - The compressor keeps only the parts relevant to the query.
-    4. Irrelevant content is discarded.
+    - Irrelevant content is discarded.

 - There are other retrievers like MultivectorRetriever, BM25Retriever, ArxivRetriever, EnsembleRetriever, TimeWeightedRetriever, ParentDocumentRetriever, etc. depending of different use cases.

+===

+# Creating RAG Model - Retrieval, Augmentation, Generation

+===
 # Packages installed

 | Package Name | Installation | Description |